Wifi and Network Access

 To start the Duo enrollment process, open a browser on your computer that you are not currently logged into or an incognito window and sign into RMC Webmail using your RMC email address and password.
 Duo will prompt you to start the setup process.
 During the enrollment process you can register multiple authentication methods.
 Methods supported include: Mobile App with Duo Push, tablet, landline, or security key.

-We recommend you register at least two devices during the enrollment process, like your mobile phone and your office phone/landline as a backup.
+We recommend you register at least two devices during the enrollment process, such as your mobile phone and your office phone/landline as a backup.
 We recommend registering a mobile phone with Duo Push as your preferred authentication method.
 To add, reactivate, or remove a device, please see visit Duo’s Guide.

 Technology on Campus